orbitmines/archive/projects/Project - Research towards Designs (2024).md

 - Exploratory functionality ; people explore differently.
 	- Some notion of not expecting people to explore by themselves - simplicity (vs others who do), and guiding a way to stimulate that exploration - some form of ???.

-- [ ] If I can show it in some asymmetry in multiple ways, prefer to show in multiple ways to aid disambiguation ; or
+- [ ] If I can show it in some asymmetry in multiple ways, prefer to show in multiple ways to aid disambiguation ; or not always, but a better variant of this.

 [[Project - Computer Networking, Security, Encryption  & Communication (2025?)]]
 Server-like/find server-like functionality